 Should you find yourself needing a larger baggage allowance, please ask your consultant if it’s possible and we’ll do our best to accommodate your needs.
 Please note that larger/excess baggage arrangements are not always guaranteed.

+Please keep this in mind when choosing your bag.
+We also recommend using a padlock to keep your belongings secure.
 Please also review your tour itinerary, as a smaller day pack will generally be needed for shorter excursions that take place during your trip.

 Early morning and late evening game drives may be chilly during certain times of the year.
 Most excursions take place in open 4×4 safari vehicles for extended periods, potentially the entire day.
 Considering this, it’s recommended to have clothing that provides protection against wind chill and keeps you warm.